artsy/update-repo/README.md

 # @artsy/update-repo

-Update github repos with a pull request
+Update github repos with a pull request.

 ## Installation